Gay Zipolite – Mexico's Most Famous Nude Beach

 When to go – The weather is near perfect from December to April with day time temps in the 80’s and lower humidity.
 This is high season along with super high season around New Year and Easter which should be booked many months in advance!
 We love the shoulder seasons of May to June and October to November before there are waits at the most popular restaurants and the two ATMs run out of cash (you’ve been warned)!

 Getting here – Finding your way to Zipolite can be somewhat challenging, but the relatively isolated location adds to its appeal and is largely what attracted hippies to this beach in the late 1960s and 70s in the first place.
-The beach continues to exude a bohemian vibe attracting anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.
+The beach continues to exude a bohemian vibe attracting anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBTQ+ community.
 From a gay perspective, it reminds us of Fire Island, Provincetown, or Mykonos–all of which require a little effort to join the fun!

 Situated between the popular beach towns of Huatulco and Puerto Escondido, Zipolite can be reached in the least amount of time by plane and taxi.
 We recommend flying into Huatulco (HUX) as it’s closer than Puerto Escondido (PXM).
 From Huatulco, you can be on the beach in Zipolite in about an hour by taxi versus an hour and a half from Puerto Escondido.
 Huatulco airport is super cute with a palapa-style roof, beautiful artwork and even a Priority Pass lounge which impressed us for such a small airport!
 Don’t forget to take the requisite photo with the butterfly mural!

 If you are in Oaxaca City, there is also a minivan option using Lineas Unidas which takes you directly to Zipolite.
 The depot is along the main highway running through Zipolite and walking distance to town.